Welcome to today's edition of the Rush 24-7 podcast.

 1-800-282-2882, the contact line remains the same for the Rush Limbaugh program.

-Gotta talk about the S Chip program.
+Got to talk about the S-CHIP program.

-Now, now let's be clear about this.
+Now, let's be clear about this.

-Move on.org is starting to target members of Congress who voted against the $35 billion expansion of the S Chip program, the misnomer, the state children's health insurance program that covers able-bodied adults, pregnant women, and illegal immigrants.
+Moveon.org is starting to target members of Congress who voted against the $35 billion expansion of the S-CHIP program, the misnomer, the state children's health insurance program that covers able-bodied adults, pregnant women, and illegal immigrants.

-They're going after members of Congress to get them to override the president's veto on, I believe October 18th.
+They're going after members of Congress to get them to override the president's veto on, I believe, October 18th.

 They're gearing up in campaign mode.